 Global agenda for social work at Sussex

-“We commit wholeheartedly and urgently to people having power over their own lives to address the root cause of oppression and inequality, to work together with others to create a more socially-just and fair world,” said the IFSW.
+“We commit wholeheartedly and urgently to people having power over their own lives to address the root cause of oppression and inequality, to work together with others to create a more socially-just and fair world,” says the IFSW.

 Stimulated by the urgency of this agenda, social work staff and students at the University of Sussex have set themselves the task of internationalising their teaching and research.